.

 • Promptly alert project staff about any injuries or discomfort (bruising, difficulty breathing, etc.) as soon as it occurs.

-• Winter Team Only: Maintain a high enough calorie intake to keep up with increased energy demands of working in frigid temperatures and deep snow.
+• Winter Team Only: Maintain a high enough calorie intake to keep up with the increased energy demands of working in frigid temperatures and deep snow.

 • Follow verbal and/or visual instructions independently or with the assistance of a companion.

-• Take an active role in one’s own safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
+• Take an active role in one’s safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
 Always comply with project staff instructions and recommended safety measures.

-• Be able to effectively communicate to the staff if experiencing distress or need assistance.
+• Be able to effectively communicate with the staff if they are experiencing distress or need assistance.

 • Be able to get along with a variety of people from different backgrounds, often in close proximity, for the duration of the team.

-• Be comfortable being surrounded by a language and/or culture that is not your own
+• Be comfortable being surrounded by a language and/or culture that is not your own.

 Climate Change at the Arctic's Edge